Giovanni Palatucci: Biography

 Hagiographers also claim that he managed to destroy all documented records of some 10,000 Jewish refugees living in the town, issuing them false papers and providing them with funds.
 This theory has been questioned by several historians, including Marco Coslovich and Silva Bon.
 The latter, in her "The Jewish Communities of Fiume and the Carnaro" (Trieste, 2001) argued that, based on official records, the Germans and the RSI police conducted the arrests of the Jews through the lists of the Italian police.
 The arrests began in October 1943 and were organized first as round-ups and then as targeted operations in which the Italian Questura provided information to both locate and identify Fiume Jews.
 Both German and Italian records indicate that by June 1944 hardly any Jews had remained in Fiume.
 Moreover, if local records had been destroyed, something of which there is no sign, those refugees would still appear in the central police archive that kept copies of all local police headquarters as well as in the records of the Italian DP camps after the war, which is not the case.

 Following the 1943 capitulation of Italy, Fiume was occupied by Nazis.
 Purportedly, he continued to clandestinely help Jews and maintain contact with the Resistance, until his activities were discovered by the Gestapo.

 However, both German and Italian documents show that Palatucci was arrested for treason and for having transmitted to Britain official documents requesting negotiations for Fiume’s post-war status under Italian aegis.

-As the imminent defeat of the Axis became clear, many RSI officers began to negotiate with the Allies Italy's post war fate and their own.
+As the imminent defeat of the Axis became clear, many RSI officers began to negotiate with the Allies concerning Italy's post war fate and their own.
 The tensions between the German and Italian RSI forces grew harsher.
 On the Eastern border, near Fiume, British support of Yugoslav resistance fighters grew stronger causing continuous attacks.
 Palatucci highest superior, to whom he reported, Tullio Tamburini was arrested in June for treason and embezzlement and deported to Dachau.
 After the liberation of Florence, in August 1944, Roberto Tomasselli, his direct superior and protector who had left him in his place, defected the ranks of Salò and ended up in an Anglo-American POW camp.
-His chief of cabinet and close collaborator in Fiume, left for Milan, where he served briefly Mussolini ailing administration and passed to the Liberation forces before the Allies entered the city.
+His chief of cabinet and close collaborator in Fiume, left for Milan, where he served briefly Mussolini's ailing administration and passed to the Liberation forces before the Allies entered the city.

 On 13 September 1944 Palatucci was arrested.
 Oral sources claim that he was condemned to death, but no documentary evidence of this fact ever emerged.
 Along with other Italian policemen from Fiume and Trieste who were also accused of treason and embezzlement, he was deported to the Dachau concentration camp, where he died during the epidemics of typhus on 9 February 1945, before the camp was liberated by the Allies on 29 April 1945.